 By Jim Ferri

-Clinging to the wild, west coast of Ireland, Galway may be the most Irish town in Ireland.
+Clinging to the wild, west coast of Ireland, Galway may be the most Irish town in Ireland (see video here).
+Because of that “Irish-ness” you find a lot of things to do in Galway.

 For many who visit Ireland, the Galway area is the pot of gold at the end of the Gaelic rainbow.

-There’s no denying that Galway is charming.
+There’s no denying that the city is charming and you’ll find many things to do in and around Galway city.
 In fact, when you walk about the Old City you get a sense you’ve peeked behind the curtain.
 Many of the old traditions continue to survive in the area, even as they slowly ebb elsewhere in the country.

 More than in the rest of Ireland, traditional Gaelic is still spoken among friends here.
 And traditional music wafts along its cobbled ways by day and from its many crowded pubs in the evening.
 You can’t help but notice Galway’s vast wealth of street musicians, another tradition, with more here than in other cities.